-The college emblem "patch" worn by all nursing students on the uniform on the left sleeve and lab coat, and the "senior" chevron worn by second year students only may be purchased from the CCC Bookstore.
+The college emblem "patch" worn by all nursing students on the uniform on the left sleeve and lab coat, and the "senior" chevron worn by second year students only.

 GENERAL PROFESSIONAL APPEARANCE

 When in a clinical area for either research or lab purposes, a student must be "in uniform."